ServicesAboutInsightsContact

 PE-backed environments concentrate every risk factor at once, and the gap between investment thesis and operating reality has a clock on it.

-We led organizational change management for an ERP implementation inside a PE-backed spinout: new ownership, new leadership team, new ERP, and a pending acquisition, all in flight simultaneously.
+We led organizational change management for an ERP implementation within a PE-backed spinout: new ownership, a new leadership team, a new ERP, and a pending acquisition, all in flight simultaneously.
 The communications went out.
 The training ran.
 The system went live.
-But the underlying architecture hadn't moved.
+But the underlying architecture hadn’t moved.
 The workarounds were forming before launch.
 The technology decision had been made at the deal thesis level.
 The operating conditions that determined whether it held were never addressed at any level.
-That's the pattern.
-The operating partner models the synergies.
+That’s the pattern.
+The operating partner models the returns.
 The implementation team builds the system.
 Nobody redesigns the environment that will decide whether the workforce uses it or works around it.

 From Diagnosis to Permanence: How the Engagement Runs